• LAUNCH YOUR DREAM

 Creating a Vision Plan for Your Big Dream

-Last updated on January 4th, 2015 at 05:54 pm
+Last updated on February 26th, 2023 at 01:12 pm

-A vision plan works like a compass to let you know when your dream has drifted off course and you are headed away from your dream.
-This is easier to do than what you might think.
+A vision plan works like a compass to let you know when your dream has drifted off course and you have headed away from your dream.
+This is easier to do than you might think.
+Because life will try to get in the way of your dream.

 Life happens no matter what kind of good you are bringing into your life.
-People move out of your life, kids go away to school, parents get sick, pets die, jobs change, marriages end, and health can change.
-A vision plan will help you continue working your dream when life is kicking you around a bit like only life can.
+People move out of your life, kids go away to school, parents get sick, pets die, jobs change, marriages end and health can change.
+A vision plan will help you continue working on your dream when life is kicking you around a bit like only life can.

 A vision plan can be that beacon of light that can give you hope and a plan when you feel like giving up on your dream.